biolink/biolink-model/about/mapping-neo4j.md

 All nodes in the Neo4j database should be to [NamedThing](../docs/NamedThing).

-BioLink Model defines a typology of nodes, all of which inherit from [NamedThing](../docs/NamedThing).
+Biolink Model defines a typology of nodes, all of which inherit from [NamedThing](../docs/NamedThing).

 Nodes in Neo4j (and property graphs in general) may have *node properties*.